 - If the wrong data feeds into primary books of accounts, it leads to error in the preparation of trial balance and final accounts.

-Bookkeeping is the first stage and a very important part of the accounting process of any organization.
-When implemented carefully, a good bookkeeping system will help in accurately preparing financial statements on time, which will lead to timely tax filings and smooth audit facilitation.
-Also, the data extracted from bookkeeping entries helps in preparing complex reports, which helps management in decision making.
-It also helps in creditors and debtors management and updated ledger balances of all accounts, so we can conclude that a good bookkeeping system enables a business to run smoothly and helps with all sorts of data input for further analysis.
+Bookkeeping is the first stage and an essential part of the accounting process of any organization.
+When implemented carefully, a sound system will help in accurately preparing financial statements on time, which will lead to timely tax filings and smooth audit facilitation.
+Also, the data extracted from bookkeeping entries helps in making complex reports, which helps management in decision making.
+It also helps in creditors and debtor management and updated ledger balances of all accounts, so we can conclude that a sound system enables a business to run smoothly and helps with all sorts of data input for further analysis.

-This has been a guide to what is bookkeeping and its definition.
+This article has been a guide to the basics of bookkeeping and its definition.
 Here we discuss components of bookkeeping in accounting along with advantages and disadvantages.
 You can learn more about financing from the following articles –